philipnickel/kni_webapp/ACCESSIBILITY_TESTING.md

 # Accessibility Testing Framework

 This document describes the comprehensive accessibility testing framework implemented for the JCleemannByg Django/Wagtail application.
-The framework ensures WCAG 2.1 AA compliance across all 8 DaisyUI themes and provides visual regression testing capabilities.
+The framework ensures WCAG 2.1 AA compliance for the single Frostbite theme tailored to a carpenter company and provides visual regression testing capabilities.

 ## Overview